 Often, motorists violate traffic rules and regulations, driving while distracted, or don't pay attention to motorcyclists on the road.
 Similarly, a motorcycle rider may be liable for the accident, especially if he or she violated traffic laws.
 Also, not wearing a motorcycle helmet can make the motorcycle rider at fault for any head injuries he or she may have sustained.
 If the motorcycle wreck occurred because of a manufacturing error or defective parts, then the manufacturer is held liable for the accident.

 It’s possible for the involved parties to share responsibility for the motorcycle crash.
 When this happens, the injured person can still seek monetary compensation but the court will reduce the final damages reward by how much the injured party contributed to the motorcycle accident.

 Even minor motorcycle crashes can cause severe injuries to the rider.
 From skidding on loose gravel to head-on collisions, motorcyclists regularly sustain injuries while riding their bikes, and sometimes they suffer fatal injuries.
 Common motorcycle accident injuries are:

-At CCAL, our experienced motorcycle accident attorneys can help you determine all your damages and make sure you submit an accurate insurance claim.
+At Ktenas Injury Lawyers, our experienced motorcycle accident attorneys can help you determine all your damages and make sure you submit an accurate insurance claim.
 Also, we can help you seek a fair motorcycle accident settlement if the insurance company tries to deny your personal injury claim or offer you less than what can cover your financial losses.

-At CCAL, we have extensive experience helping motorcycle accident victims get the financial compensation that matches what their personal injury claim is worth.
+At Ktenas Injury Lawyers, we have extensive experience helping motorcycle accident victims get financial compensation that matches what their personal injury claim is worth.
 For a free initial consultation with one of our experienced and compassionate motorcycle crash attorneys, contact us today at (312) 300-2515, or fill out the contact form on this page to learn how we can help you.